DreamCatalyst: Fast and High-Quality 3D Editing via Controlling Editability and Identity Preservation: DreamCatalyst

-\Cref{eqn:17} indicates that DDS objective is equivalent to the objective of the optimization problem, when $\vx_{0}^{tgt}=g(\psi,c)$.
-Thus, solving DDS objective ensures equivalence to the single-step process of SDEdit, and optimizing the DDS objective with decreasing timestep sampling becomes the overall SDEdit framework.
+\Cref{eqn:15} indicates that the DDS objective is equivalent to the objective of the optimization problem, when $\vx_{0}^{\text{tgt}}=g(\psi,c)$.
+Thus, solving the DDS objective ensures equivalence to the single-step process of SDEdit.
+By extension, \textit{optimizing the DDS objective with decreasing timestep sampling corresponds to the reverse SDEdit process}.
 We notice that the proposed inversion is a proximal inversion.
 Conventional DDIM-inversion calculates $\Tilde{\boldsymbol{\epsilon}}$ with a multi-step inversion for pivoting.
-However, this multi-step inversion method necessitates extensive calculations for each multi-view image in 3D editing.
-To mitigate the computational burden, DreamCatalyst samples a single-step $\Tilde{\boldsymbol{\epsilon}}$ for each level of noise perturbation, which enables the proximal inversion due to different $\Tilde{\boldsymbol{\epsilon}}$ with respect to $t$.
+However, this multi-step inversion method requires extensive calculations for each multi-view image in 3D editing.
+To mitigate the computational burden, our method samples a single-step $\Tilde{\boldsymbol{\epsilon}}$ for each level of noise perturbation, which enables the proximal inversion due to different $\Tilde{\boldsymbol{\epsilon}}$ with respect to $t$.
+Moreover, we stress that DreamSampler assumes $\vx_{0}^{\text{tgt}}=\vx_{0}^{\text{src}}$, despite introducing a similar observation.
+This assumption differs from the formulation presented in DDS~\citep{hertz2023delta_DDS}.
+Therefore, under this assumption, the general DDS objective presented in \Cref{eqn:7} cannot be interpreted as an optimization problem.
+In contrast, we provide a more general interpretation of DDS that is not limited by this assumption, offering a broader perspective compared to DreamSampler.

-Although DDS objective enables the diffusion reverse process, optimizing solely with DDS objective induces suboptimal results due to the lack of identity preservation.
-Therefore, we attach additional regularization terms since the DDS objective can be regarded as the optimization problem.
-Therefore, the general formulation of PDS is adding the identity preservation regularizer $\mathcal{R}_{\text{iden}}$ to the DDS objective as
+Since we express the DDS objective as the optimization problem as in \Cref{eqn:15}, we can apply additional regularization terms for enforcing identity preservation.
+These regularization terms allow supplementary guidance during the reverse SDEdit process, addressing the lack of identity preservation in DDS.
+Therefore, we propose the general formulation of PDS by adding the identity preservation regularizer $\mathcal{R}_{\text{iden}}$ to the DDS objective.
+That is,

 and $\Phi(t)$ and $\Psi(t)$ are weighting functions of the general formulation.
-We notice that the regularizer $\mathcal{R}_{\text{Iden}}$ preserves the identity and DDS loss $\mathcal{L}_{\text{DDS}}$ takes charge of editing.
-We can now reweight the formulation of PDS with \cref{eqn:18}.
+Herein, the regularizer $\mathcal{R}_{\text{Iden}}$ preserves the identity and DDS loss $\mathcal{L}_{\text{DDS}}$ takes charge of editing.
+By understanding the explicit role of each term in our loss function, we can easily control the formulation of PDS with \Cref{eqn:16}.
+With this controllable, generalized formulation of PDS, we then develop a specialized formulation that accounts for the sampling dynamics of diffusion models in the following section.